nielsenramon/chalk/README.md

 ## Deploy to GitHub Pages

-Before you deploy, commit your changes to any working branch except the `gh-pages` one then run the following command:
+Before you deploy, commit your changes to any working branch except the `gh-pages` one and run the following command:

     bin/deploy

 **Important note**: Chalk does not support the standard way of Jekyll hosting on GitHub Pages.
-You need to deploy your working branch (can be any branch, for xxx.github.io users: use another branch than master) with the `bin/deploy` script.
-This is because Chalk uses Jekyll plugins that aren't supported by GitHub pages.
+You need to deploy your working branch (can be any branch, for xxx.github.io users: use another branch than `master`) with the `bin/deploy` script.
+Reason for this is because Chalk uses Jekyll plugins that aren't supported by GitHub pages.
 The `bin/deploy` script will automatically build the entire project, then push it to the `gh-pages` branch of your repo.
 The script creates that branch for you so no need to create it yourself.

 You can find more info on how to use the `gh-pages` branch and a custom domain [here](https://help.github.com/articles/quick-start-setting-up-a-custom-domain/).